Chris1320/SetupGuides-ArchLinux/README.md

 ## Installation

 This guide assumes that you've successfully installed Arch Linux by following their [installation guide](https://wiki.archlinux.org/title/Installation_guide) which can be found in their [wiki](https://wiki.archlinux.org/).
 This guide also assumes that you've made a [non-root user](#Setting-up-a-non-root-user) in your system and is currently active, and you are currently connected to the internet.

+Some, if not all of the dotfiles, can also be used on other operating systems/distributions, but it's up to you on how you will do it.
+Goodluck.

 <div align="center">
     <table>